compwiz32/website/content/posts/SAML-OAuth-OIDC.md

 _**Enterprise single sign-on that proves who you are to web applications**_

-SAML (Security Assertion Markup Language) has been the defacto standard for enterprise SSO for nearly two decades.
+SAML (Security Assertion Markup Language) has been the standard for enterprise SSO for nearly two decades.
 If you've ever logged into your company's portal and then accessed applications like Salesforce, Workday, or ServiceNow without entering your password again - you've used SAML.

 ### How SAML Works